silentzco/eileen200/content/collections/articles/iv-hydration.md

     content:
       -
         type: text
-        text: 'A blend of vitamins, minerals and fluids, can help fight against infection, improve healing time and give the immune system added support.
-In addition, IV hydration can speed up the body''s natural detoxification process in removing harmful toxins.'
+        text: "A blend of vitamins, minerals and fluids, can help fight against infection, improve healing time and give the immune system added support.
+In addition, IV hydration can speed up the body's natural detoxification process in removing harmful toxins."
   -
     type: paragraph
     content: